What is Page Speed?

 Is page speed a ranking factor?

-Page speed was a ranking factor for Google as in 2010, Google announced that page speed would be incorporated into their search algorithm, acknowledging the significance of fast-loading pages.
+Page speed was a ranking factor for Google as in 2010, Google announced that page speed would be incorporated into their search algorithm.

-Having a fast-loading website played a crucial role in improving search engine rankings and enhancing the overall user experience for website visitors.
+Having a fast-loading website plays a crucial role in improving search engine rankings and enhancing the overall user experience for website visitors.
 Consequently, it was an essential consideration in SEO strategies.

 However, it's important to note that Google made a change in April 2023 and removed page speed from its list of ranking factors.